univalence/zio-notion/docs/adrs/choose-json-library.md

 ### Json4s

-/!\ We didn't test a lot of this solution to be honest
+/!\ We didn't test a lot this solution to be honest

 * Good, because it is a well maintained library with more than 1K stars
 * Good, because it is totally agnostic